 No holidays for me!

-But still, I was pleased about the direction things were going, and really happy about cracking SEO.
-And getting to Rank No. 1 in Google for handmade cards – even if I did use spammy techniques – MISTAKE!si
+But still, I was pleased about the direction things were going, and really happy about cracking SEO without having to go to an SEO Company.
+And getting to Rank No. 1 in Google for handmade cards – even if I did use spammy techniques – MISTAKE!

 Yeah . . . . about that.

 When I uploaded my new website, I didn’t match up the URL’s – big mistake!

 Overnight I lost my rankings and almost lost the business.

 If your traffic disappears then most of your orders dry up.
 It’s as simple as that.

 It’s the same if you rely on one source of traffic and lose it.

 Google’s algorithms had changed at a similar time and my search engine positions dropped pages down.